 2670m Avenir Pl, Vienna, VA 22180, USA

-To begin this tour, let's start at the Dunn Loring- Merrifield Metro, with metro access this close, D.C is in the comfort of your backyard.
+Let’s begin at the Dunn Loring- Merrifield Metro.
+With metro access this close, D.C is in the comfort of your backyard.
 This metro stop is on the Orange line which can take you to The National Mall for site seeing as well as downtown Georgetown which is a great area for shopping and dining.

 Want a new Taco Tuesday spot?
 Come to District Taco.
 District Taco originally started in 2007 as a food truck, and is now one of the best places to get authentic Mexican food.
 Keep your eyes peeled for their Taco truck that still operates and can be spotted around the area.